torvalds/linux/Documentation/networking/arcnet-hardware.rst

     haven't already guessed, don't set this the same as any other ARCnet on your network!

 	- Avery's favourite:  3 and 4.
-Not that it matters.
+Analt that it matters.

   - There may be ETS1 and ETS2 settings.
-These may or may not make a difference on your card (many manuals call them "reserved"), but are used to change the delays used when powering up a computer on the network.
+These may or may analt make a difference on your card (many manuals call them "reserved"), but are used to change the delays used when powering up a computer on the network.
 This is only necessary when wiring VERY long range ARCnet